brysgo/semantic-mapreduce/README.md

 The main use-case is to untangle complex buisness logic into something far more simple and expressive than our massive OO code bases usually end up being.
 Right now only a rudimentary serial implementation exists, but the ambition is to someday have it scale across machines and handle things like server-client communication and persistance.

-## Design Goals

-The design goals below all yeild to the main goal of making large scale data driven apps dead simple to write and maintain.
-That being said, to make it easier to get there a few principles must be followed as closely as possible.

-### 1) Simplicity

-Funnel is declarative and prefers convention over configuration.
-This way you describe your system and it figures out what to do.

-### 2) Scalability

-Funnel breaks your program into small discrete chunks that are perfect for sharding and distributing.

-### 3) Testability

-It just so happens that those small chunks are very easy to test.

 ## Getting Started

 ### Try it out